 We are a vibrant centre for promoting and disseminating world-leading research into the life and culture of the United States and beyond.

 Our research strategy is driven by a desire to enhance understandings of human cultures and communities, their linguistic, historic and literary transformations, and by the questions of power and identity that issue from such investigations.
-As such, we work closely with our colleagues in the School of Language and Communication Studies.

 The research we undertake has demonstrated significant impact, benefiting a wide variety of groups from practitioners and professionals (film-makers, interpreters, lawyers, police, and teachers), to communities facing particular intercultural challenges (whether Native communities or immigrants to Norfolk), and the general public (from local children to visitors to special events).

 Recent books and research projects by our faculty members include: